 Primate research in 2018

-Through recent years the use of monkeys in European research has been .
+In recent years the use of monkeys in European research has been .
 Most recently, a UK government noted the number of primate experiments had fallen for the third consecutive year.
 Researchers suspect that a combination of increasing regulatory pressure, rising costs, and disapproval among the public are responsible.
 Some countries, such as the Netherlands and Belgium, have even taken political measures to deliberately scale back on primate research.

-Primate research on the forefront of heart disease
+Primate research into heart disease

 The battle against viruses